top of page

 Losing belly fat

-This refers to the amount of calories you eat versus the calories you use.
+Your daily caloric balance is the amount of calories you eat versus the calories you burn throughout the day.
 Calories come from the three macro nutrient groups: protein, fats and carbohydrates (carbs).

 Now that we have this cleared, let's move on to the more specific details about belly fat and why it's so tough to get rid of.